AlexLaroche7/21cmfast-boxes/README.md

 'power_spectra.png' contains the resulting power spectra from the 'E0_1500_filter_boxes' and 'E0_500_filter_boxes' simulations.
 Power spectra are at fixed k and varying z.
 All power spectra curve labels correspond to the labels given in the box folders.

+These plots were produced by Alex Laroche and Joey Banghal using 21CMFAST (https://github.com/21cmfast).